-The extent to which the COVID-19 pandemic, and the related global economic crisis, affect Morgan Stanley's businesses, results of operations and financial condition, as well as Morgan Stanley's regulatory capital and liquidity ratio and its ability to take capital actions, will depend on future developments that are highly uncertain and cannot be predicted, including the scope and duration of the pandemic and any recovery period, the development, distribution, and acceptance of effective vaccines, future actions taken by governmental authorities, central banks and other third parties in response to the pandemic, and the effects on Morgan Stanley's customers, counterparties, employees and third-party service providers.
-Moreover, the effects of the COVID-19 pandemic will heighten many of the other risks described in this Registration Document in respect of Morgan Stanley and any subsequent Quarterly Report on Form 10-Q or Current Report on Form 8-K.
+The extent to which the consequences of the COVID-19 pandemic affect Morgan Stanley's businesses, results of operations and financial condition, as well as Morgan Stanley's regulatory capital and liquidity ratios and Morgan Stanley's ability to take capital actions, will depend on future developments that remain uncertain, including the rate of distribution and administration of vaccines globally, the severity and duration of any resurgence of COVID-19 variants, future actions taken by governmental authorities, central banks and other third parties in response to the pandemic, and the effects on Morgan Stanley's customers, counterparties, employees and third-party service providers.
+Moreover, the effects of the COVID-19 pandemic will heighten many of the other risks described throughout this section.